MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/client-side-development/direct-update.md

 - It is highly suggested to enable Secure Direct Update.
 - Secure Direct Update does not work on already-deployed applications.
 - Secure Direct Update works on applications published with the above configuration.

-> For more information, see the topic about configuring and customizing direct update, in the user documentation.

 ## Differential Direct Update
 Differential Direct Updates enables an application to download only the files that were changed since the last update instead of the entire web resources of the application.
 This reduces download time, conserves bandwidth, and improves overall user experience.